nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/GETTING_STARTED_MAC.md

 Sign up on [dbdiagram.io](https://dbdiagram.io) and bookmark the site.

-## devdocs.io

-Bookmark the [devdocs.io](https://devdocs.io/) site.
-It contains documentation for nearly everything you will be learning during your time here at NSS.

-# Installations
+## Installations

-## Rectangle
+### Rectangle

-_NOTE: If your Mac has an M1 ARM processor, install [Rectangle](#rectangle) instead._
+[Download and install Rectangle](https://www.rectangleapp.com/) and after it is installed, open the application to try it out.

 This application will allow you to use certain combinations of keys on your keyboard to move and resize applications while you are developing.

-[Download and install Rectangle](https://www.rectangleapp.com/) and after it is installed, open the application to try it out.

 <a id="homebrew"></a>